Pine Ridge Pow Wow - Pine Ridge Reservation, South Dakota

 located in the U.S. state of South Dakota.
 The Oglala Lakota Nation Pow Wow, features dancers from various parts of the U.S.

-Pine Ridge is a community that knows poverty unlike almost any other zip code in America, not to mention diabetes, teenage pregnanacy, gang violence, and alcoholism.
-In the wealthiest nation in the history of the world, Pine Ridge stands out as a great exception.
+Pine Ridge is a community that knows poverty unlike almost any other zip code in America, not to mention diabetes, teenage pregnancy, gang violence, and alcoholism.
 Running water and electricity are absent from a huge number of homes.
-Families are broken as frequently as windows.
-And in twenty years, one woman told us nothing had changed except for the new Subway.
+Broken families are as frequent as broken windows.
 So it was with a certain degree of trepidation that we arrived on the “res.”
-Being two young white males from Virginia with big cameras around our neck, we knew we would stick out.
+Being two young white males from Virginia with big cameras around our neck, we knew we would stick out as we photographed an evening Pow Wow.
 And we did.
 But it led to one of the greatest experiences of the trip.

 As it turned out, where we entered as isolated strangers, we left invigorated by new friendships, the warmth of the people at Pine Ridge, and the intimate tour of the traditions of the Oglala tribe.
 In a single day, we participated in a sweat lodge ritual, viewed a Sun Dance ceremony, witnessed the wildest display of horse races, and photographed the evening session of the Pow Wow.